copywrite 2017 by me

 Travelers Culinary Adventure: Seared Salmon worth the detour : Papillion’s Pine and Black Bistro

-From the road – where unexpected turns lead to flavor.
 While traveling, I came across a dish well prepared.
-At Pine & Black, a modern bistro tucked into the city’s edge, the standout is the seared sockeye salmon with miso ginger glaze – a dish […]
+At Pine & Black, a modern bistro tucked into the city’s edge, the standout is the seared sockeye salmon with miso ginger glaze – a dish that deserves to be sought out, even if it means a few miles.

 Bagels and Broadway: A New York Morning